igemsoftware2021/Vilnius-Lithuania_Software/EFBAScore/README.md

 3. Pexpect - due to this dependency the program will not work on Windows, if you want it to run on Windows you need to edit the functions in functions/generateAmberFiles.py to use the Pexpect api for Windows.

 # Usage:
+The program uses a .fasta file as input to specify which sequences to score (example input file provided in the repository).

 In general to run the program run:

-`python EFBALite.py target.pdb`.
+`python EFBAScore.py input.fasta target.pdb output.fasta`.

 Call:

-`python EFBALite.py -h`
+`python EFBAScore.py -h`

 for the help screen to see all optional parameters.

 You can benchmark the program on your system by running it with the sample .pdb file provided by running:

-`python EFBALite.py example.pdb -l 16 -o output.pdb`
+`python EFBAScore.py genes.fasta example.pdb output.fasta`

 On our system this command took 2018 s. (~30 min.) to run.